 Being a trustee is very rewarding.
 It’s a way of using your expertise, skills, and knowledge to solve community issues and to benefit society.
 It’s also a way to develop your skills, and meet and learn from others who are passionate about the same issues.

 Being a trustee can also be challenging, so we’ve gathered together information and guidance which will help you to succeed in your role.

 How we can help you

 Our governance network is an opportunity to meet other trustees and committee members, and share and learn from your peers about topics related to good governance.
-The next meeting will take place on Thursday 29 June 2017.
+The next meeting will take place in Autumn 2017.

 Our governance surgery runs once a year in November during Trustees Week.
 It’s an opportunity to ask questions you might be afraid to ask or don’t know who to ask.
 Our next surgery will take place in November 2017.

 Our mentoring programme runs once a year in the spring.
-It’s an opportunity for you to receive one-to-one support from a mentor to help you develop in your trustee or committee member role.
+It’s an opportunity for you to receive one-to-one support from a mentor to help you develop in your trustee role.